CodonoTeam/cryptocurrency-exchange-script/README.md

 - **Global Validation:** With its codebase tested and approved by developers worldwide, you're in the company of a robust and credible solution.

-- **Partnered Excellence:** Codono collaborates with Openware, a leading Blockchain software development company, ensuring you benefit from a wealth of expertise.
+- **Partnered Excellence:** Codono collaborates with Blockgum, a leading Blockchain software development company, ensuring you benefit from a wealth of expertise.

 - **Commercial Licensing:** Embrace the assurance of a software licensed under the Commercial License, delivering legality and peace of mind.